Success doesn’t occur in a vacuum. No matter how motivated we are, or how solid our plan is… we can always learn and find inspiration from others.

 Today Nick is a motivational speaker and the director of the nonprofit organization Life Without Limbs.
 If you haven’t seen his video before, you need to see it now.

 Obviously, these are people with big personalities, who don’t mind speaking in front of an audience.
 But living the life of your dreams doesn’t mean you need the charisma of Oprah or Arnold.
-There are “Mompreneurs” who may be living in your neighborhood… or some guy into custom cars who just opened up a shop tinting windows and painting wheels.
+There are “Mompreneurs” who may be living in your neighborhood… or someone into custom cars who just opened up a shop tinting windows and painting wheels.

 We don’t need GIGANTIC changes to build a life we love.
 More often than not it’s the small and manageable things we do every day towards a larger goal.
 Maybe your first step is deciding what that goal is.